CUBRID/cubrid-manual/en/admin/control.rst

     *   **cm_admin**: An integrated utility to manage CUBRID Manager
     *   **adddbinfo**: A command to add database information to a CM user
     *   *cmuser-name*: CM user name
-    *   *databse-name*: The name of a database to be added
+    *   *database-name*: The name of a database to be added

     The following example shows how to add a database without specifying any user-defined values to a CM user named *testcm* . ::